About Heritage Education Funds

 We have not heard from the school and do not know which option to pick yet.
 What should we do? +

 You must select an option if you require funds from your RESP to pay for post-secondary studies.
-You have until July 31st of the Maturity year to select an option.
+You have until July 31st of the maturity year to select an option.
 The deadline cannot be extended.
-If the Beneficiary does not plan to enroll in a post-secondary education program in the year the Plan is scheduled to mature, please request to delay the Maturity Date before July 1st in the year the Plan is scheduled to mature.
-Delays from the original Maturity Date are permissible up to July 31st prior to the Beneficiary's 21st birthday.
+If the beneficiary does not plan to enroll in a post-secondary education program in the year the plan is scheduled to mature, please request to delay the maturity date before July 1st in the year the plan is scheduled to mature.
+Delays of the original maturity date are permissible up to July 31st prior to the beneficiary's 21st birthday.

-If your Beneficiary decides not to pursue a post-secondary education, you may select the SDO and may withdraw your Principal and:
+If your beneficiary decides not to pursue a post-secondary education, you may select the SDO and may withdraw your contributions less fees and:

-- Roll the Interest into your or your spouse's RRSP (if your spouse is a joint Subscriber) provided that you have contribution room available and that the conditions for an Accumulated Income Payment (AIP) have been met.
+- Roll the income into your or your spouse's RRSP (if your spouse is a joint Subscriber) provided that you have contribution room available and that the conditions for an accumulated income payment (AIP) have been met.

-You may also substitute the Beneficiary on your Plan with another Beneficiary and keep the principal in the Plan until the new Beneficiary decides to pursue post-secondary education or until the Plan reaches its 35-year lifetime limit; whichever occurs first.
+You may also substitute the beneficiary on your plan with another beneficiary and keep the contributions less fees in the plan until the new beneficiary decides to pursue post-secondary education or until the plan reaches its 35-year lifetime limit; whichever occurs first.

-However, under the Self-Determined Option, a Beneficiary (student) can access up to $2,500 of the income and grants for each 13-week period of study.
-The Beneficiary will be required to register in a post-secondary course that lasts at least 3 consecutive weeks long and no less than 12 hours per month.
+A beneficiary (student) can access up to $2,500 of the income and grants for each 13-week period of study.
+The beneficiary will be required to register in a post-secondary course that lasts at least 3 consecutive weeks and is no less than 12 hours of study per month.
 Official confirmation from the Office of the Registrar will be required to facilitate this payment.

-When the EAP package is mailed in April or May of any given year, he/she may request to put the EAP on hold until January 31st of the following year.
-This extension may be requested in writing from the Beneficiary by completing the EAP Application, by calling the Customer Service Team at 416.502.2500 or toll free at 1.866.269.0639, or by contacting us via email at customercare@heritageresp.com prior to August 15th.
+When the EAP package is mailed in spring of any given year, he/she may request to put the EAP on hold until January 31st of the following year.
+This extension may be requested in writing from the beneficiary by completing the EAP Application, by calling the Customer Service Team at or toll free at , or by contacting us via email at prior to August 15th.

-Each condensed program has different criteria for completion, which is regulated by the post-secondary institution where such program is offered.
-For example, if a Beneficiary (student) is going to take 3 years to complete a 4-year program, there may be an opportunity for the Beneficiary to receive all 3 EAPs under the Scholarship Option.
-For further details, please call our Customer Service Team by phone at 416.502.2500 or toll free at 1.866.269.0639 or contact us online
+Each condensed program has different criteria for completion, which is regulated by the post-secondary institution where such a program is offered.
+For example, if a beneficiary (student) is going to take 3 years to complete a 4-year program, there may be an opportunity for the beneficiary to receive all 3 EAPs under the scholarship option.
+For further details, please call our Customer Service Team by phone at or toll free at or contact us online

 What is the Office of the Registrar? +

-The Office of the Registrar is the office that can be located at your post-secondary institution through which you register for your post-secondary courses.
-They are also responsible for the record keeping of all students' files and course information.
+The Office of the Registrar is located on the campuses of post-secondary institutions.
+Through this office, students can register for their courses.
+The Registrar is also responsible for the record-keeping of all their files and course information.

 Who needs to complete the Proof of Registration Form? +

-After receiving the EAP package in the spring in any given year and if the Beneficiary (student) realizes that he/she will not be able to submit the Proof of Registration form or the EAP Application before the August 15th deadline, he/she must request an extension.
-This extension is automatically granted up until January 31st of the following year and may be requested in writing from the Beneficiary by completing the EAP Application, by calling the Customer Service Team at 416.502.2500 or toll free at 1.866.269.0639, or by contacting us online.
-Please note that the sooner the Foundation receives the EAP Application and the Proof of Registration form, the earlier the EAP will be released.
+After receiving the EAP package in the spring in any given year and if the beneficiary (student) realizes that he/she will not be able to submit the Proof of Registration form or the EAP Application before the August 15th deadline, he/she must request an extension.
+This extension is automatically granted up until January 31st of the following year and may be requested in writing from the beneficiary by completing the EAP Application, by calling the Customer Service Team at or toll free at , or by contacting us online.
+Please note that the sooner the Foundation receives the EAP Application and the Proof of Registration form, the earlier the EAP will be released (but not before the 2nd week of September).

-If the Beneficiary is eligible to apply for an EAP, however he/she has not completed the previous academic level successfully, he/she may request to postpone the first EAP for a maximum of two years after the maturity date, one year at a time, to the beginning of the next EAP season.
-Further postponements may be granted by the Scholarship Committee* at its discretion, under extenuating circumstances.
-If the first EAP has already been released and the Beneficiary is eligible to apply for the second or third EAP, a deferral may be granted for a maximum of one year, to the beginning of the next EAP season.
-Further deferrals may be granted by the Scholarship Committee at its discretion, under extenuating circumstances.
+For plans with a maturity date of July 31, 2014 or earlier, if the beneficiary is eligible to apply for an EAP however he/she has not completed the previous academic level successfully, he/she may request to defer the first EAP for a maximum of two years after the maturity date, one year at a time, to the beginning of the next EAP season.
+Further deferrals may be granted by the Heritage Educational Foundation at its discretion.
+If the first EAP has already been released and the beneficiary is eligible to apply for the second or third EAP, a deferral may be granted for a maximum of one year, to the beginning of the next EAP season.
+Further deferrals may be granted by the Foundation at its discretion.

-If the Beneficiary is eligible to apply for an Educational Assistance Payment ("EAP"), however has not completed the previous academic level successfully, you may request to postpone the first EAP for a maximum of two years after maturity, one year at a time, to the beginning of the next EAP season.
-Further postponements may be granted by the Scholarship Committee at its discretion.
-If the first EAP has already been released and the Beneficiary is eligible to apply for the second or third EAP, a deferral may be granted for a maximum of one year, to the beginning of the next EAP season.
-Further deferrals may be granted by the Scholarship Committee* at its discretion.
+For plans with a maturity date of July 31, 2014 or earlier, if the beneficiary is eligible to apply for an EAP however he/she has not completed the previous academic level successfully, he/she may request to defer the first EAP for a maximum of two years after the maturity date, one year at a time, to the beginning of the next EAP season.
+Further deferrals may be granted by the Heritage Educational Foundation at its discretion.
+If the first EAP has already been released and the beneficiary is eligible to apply for the second or third EAP, a deferral may be granted for a maximum of one year, to the beginning of the next EAP season.
+Further deferrals may be granted by the Foundation at its discretion.

-Alternatively, the Beneficiary may also request to have the EAP held until January of the following year which will provide him/her the opportunity to make up for the missed courses/credits during the fall term.
+Alternatively, the beneficiary may also request to have the EAP held until January of the following year.
 The deadline to apply for the EAP on hold is January 31st.

 Can the maturity date be delayed?
-If so, how can it be? +
+If so, how? +

-The Maturity Date can be delayed one year at a time up to July 31st prior to the Beneficiary's 21st birthday.
-This option can be selected on the Maturity Application under question 2 or, by completing the Maturity Application online.
-Alternatively, Subscribers may also request to delay the Maturity Date by sending a signed letter before the July 1st deadline.
-Such letter can be sent using the following methods:
+The maturity date can be delayed one year at a time up to July 31st prior to the beneficiary's 21st birthday.
+This option can be selected on the maturity application under question 2, or by completing the maturity application online.
+Alternatively, subscribers may also request to delay the maturity date by sending a signed letter before the July 1st deadline.
+Such a letter can be sent using the following methods:

 Mail: